Kaoxt/The-Kollection/README.md

 Tag me: @Kaoxt

-Suggestions or Bug Fixes: https://tally.so/r/684OPN
+Suggestions or Bug Fixes: DM on Discord

 Here is the categorized list of all the content "folders" (catalogs and collections):
 ### Discover